Diebold Nixdorf: Nixdorf history

 Founded by Heinz Nixdorf, Nixdorf Computer was formed in 1952.
 In 1990, the company was purchased by Siemens and renamed Siemens Nixdorf Informationssysteme.
 The company was re-focused exclusively on its current product set in 1998 and renamed Siemens Nixdorf Retail and Banking Systems GmbH.
-Following a buyout by Kohlberg Kravis Roberts and Goldman Sachs Capital Partners on October 1, 1999, the company was renamed Wincor Nixdorf.
+Following a buyout by KKR and Goldman Sachs Alternatives on October 1, 1999, the company was renamed Wincor Nixdorf.
 The company was taken public on May 19, 2004, with a successful IPO.
 On November 8, 2006, chief executive officer Karl-Heinz Stiller announced his resignation from the board.
 Eckard Heidloff was elected as his replacement.

 Markets and services

 Diebold Nixdorf markets its products and services in diverse financial, commercial, and retail industries.
 The company is split into three regional divisions including the Americas (including North America and Latin America), and the Asia Pacific.
 The Middle East, Europe, and Africa divisions operate as one segment.

 Beyond designing and producing its own physical product lines, according to Bloomberg Diebold provides services involving "installation and ongoing maintenance of products, remote services, availability management, branch automation, and distribution channel consulting; and outsourced and managed services, such as remote monitoring, troubleshooting, transaction processing, currency management, maintenance services, and online communication services."
 The company also engages in project analysis for clients, as well as systems integration and architectural engineering.